Financial-Times/publish-carousel/README.md

 * `origin`: The Origin System ID to use when POST-ing to the `cms-notifier`.
 * `collection`: The `native-store` collection to retrieve content from.
 * `coolDown`: The time between iterations.
 N.B. this is currently required for all cycle types.
-* `toggle`: Boolean value that enables or disables the carousel.
-Set to 'false' by default.

 The ThrottledWholeCollection type requires one additional field: